rmuit/copernica-api/README.md

 Copernica REST API PHP tools [![Build Status](https://travis-ci.com/rmuit/sharpspring-restapi.svg?branch=master)](https://travis-ci.com/rmuit/copernica-api)
 ============================

-This builds on the CopernicaRestAPI class which Copernica offer for download, and adds an API Client class containing some useful helper methods to work more smoothly with returned data.

-The code is the result of several months of work with various endpoints, to the level that I'm reasonably confident the code is generally applicable and future proof - so it's time to publish.
-Ideally it still needs work on handling/documentation of errors.
+This project contains
+* a ciient for the REST API (which adds some functionality and better error handling around the CopernicaRestAPI class that Copernica offer for download);
+* a framework to enable writing automated tests for your PHP code that uses this library.

 ## Usage

+Use the CopernicaRestClient class; act as if CopernicaRestAPI does not exist.

-Only the basic API methods in CopernicaRestAPI are documented; the rest is left for developers to discover if they feel so inclined.
+Only the basic API methods in CopernicaRestClient are documented; the rest is left for developers to discover if they feel so inclined.

-CopernicaRestAPI contains get() / post() / put() and delete() calls (just like the standard CopernicaRestAPI); it also contains two extra calls getEntity() and getEntities() which do some extra checks and are guaranteed to return an 'entity' or 'list of entities' instead.
+CopernicaRestClient contains get() / post() / put() and delete() calls (just like the standard CopernicaRestAPI); it also contains two extra calls getEntity() and getEntities() which do some extra checks and are guaranteed to return an 'entity' or 'list of entities' instead.
 (An 'entity' is something like a